CONGRATULATIONS on your new Baby! Below are a few tips to make our newborn session run smoothly.

 Breast fed Babies: Mother’s diet is babie’s diet, it is important to eliminate any foods that may cause gas or upset tummy for 24-48 hours before session.

-In the 10-12 hours leading up to the session, it is very important to feed your baby as much and as frequently as possible to ensure a full belly.
-This helps to ensure that baby is not fussy due to hunger and allows baby to enjoy a nice long nap during our session.
+In the 12 hours before session, it is important to feed as much and as frequently as possible to ensure baby has a full tummy.
+This helps to ensure baby is not fussy due to hunger and will allow for a nice long nap during our session.

-Ultimately, your baby will determine how the session will go.
-If your baby is fussy, do not worry or get stressed, he or she may pick up on this.
-Just know that your baby is in good hands and I will care for them like I did my own babies.
-The safety and comfort of your baby will always be my top priority.
-I will not force your baby into any pose or pose your baby in any way that is unsafe.
-Some babies may fuss and cry while they are being posed just because they don’t want to be messed with and this is normal.
+Ultimately your baby will determine how the session will go.
+If baby is fussy do not get stressed out, he/she will pick up on this.
+Know that baby is in good hands and I care for them as if they were my own.
+The safety and comfort of your baby is is my top priority.
+I will not force baby into any pose or pose your baby in anyway that is unsafe.
+Some babies fuss and cry when they are being posed because they just want to be left alone.
+We can all attest to that!

 Please know that by following these tips you are setting your baby up for a successful newborn photography session.
-With that being said though, please do not get discouraged if you do follow these tips and baby still seems to have no intentions of going to sleep or is super fussy for the session.
-I have infinite amounts of patience and I will get adorable images of your baby that you will cherish forever.
+With that being said though, please do not get discouraged if you do follow these tips and baby still seems to have no intentions of going to sleep or is super fussy for session, I have an infinite amount of patience and will do my best to get the most adorable images of your baby that you will cherish forever.

-If you have any questions about your upcoming session please do not hesitate to contact me.
-I look forward to working with you and your new little one.
+Any questions at all about your upcoming newborn session please do not hesitate to contact me.
+I look forward to working with you and your little one(s)